Living Organ Donors Answer Frequently Asked Questions

 Did You Have Doubts or Apprehensions About Donating?

-Some donors have apprehension during the evaluation process and in the days leading up to their surgery.
+Some donors experience hesitation during the evaluation process or in the days leading up to surgery.
 But they emphasized that there was never a good enough reason not to donate if they were able.

 Becky Gallagher, a living kidney donor, said, “There was definitely some apprehension.
 People asked, ‘What happens if your daughter needs a kidney, what if something happens to you?’”